Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 1. Run `kubectl apply -f ./deployments/kubernetes/namespace.yaml`from the root folder within the repo.
 This makes the namespace to run all the pieces in.
 2. For Minikube, run `kubectl apply -f ./deployments/kubernetes/pv.yaml`from the root folder within the repo.
 This makes the persistent volume to use.
 Adjust as necessary.
 Run this only if you need a new PV to use.
 For AWS or other providers see their documentation on making persistent volumes.
 3. Run `helm install ./deployments/chart/openrmf`from the root folder within the repo.
-Optionally, run the `helm template chart/openrmf --output-dir DIR_NAME -n RELEASE_NAME --notes` command to generate valid YAML files to apply to your cluster.
+Optionally, run the `helm template chart/openrmf --output-dir DIR_NAME -n RELEASE_NAME` command to generate valid YAML files to apply to your cluster.
 4. Verify by going to the HTTP(S) path shown after a successful helm install to verify it is working.

 ---